heavy-duty/platform/apps/DRILL.INSTALLATION.md

 </details>
 <br>

-Just one step before start, lets create a new wallet and fund it with some SOLs, you'll need this later in the process.
+Just one more step before the beginning.
+We need a new wallet and fund it with some SOLs (we would need it later in the process).

-> Is important to create a new wallet used only for the board, so you can pass the secret key without compromising any of your wallets.
+Creating a new wallet dedicated solely to the board is very important.
+This way you can pass the secret key without compromising your other wallets.

-<details><summary><b>See instruction how to create a new wallet...</b></summary>
+<details><summary><b>See how to create a new wallet instruction...</b></summary>

 ```bash
 >> solana-keygen new -o /home/user/.config/solana/drill-testing-app.json